 Georgia Broitman is a rising junior at UNC Chapel Hill majoring in human development and family studies.
 She is originally from Maryland, fluent in Spanish, and passionate about educational equity.
 “I decided to take this semester off of school because I was not learning well virtually and I figured students probably also were not learning well so I wanted to help them recover from that and give emotional support in addition to the academic support,” Georgia said.

-While serving with NCEC as a literacy coach in a Wake County elementary school, Georgia helped students in kindergarten, third grade, and fourth grade.
+While serving with NCEC as a literacy tutor in a Wake County elementary school, Georgia helped students in kindergarten, third grade, and fourth grade.
 They worked on letter formation, phonic, spelling, reading comprehension, and other early literacy skills.

 Corps Member Experience